 Middle School STEM:

-HFCA’s middle school program was the first middle school in Illinois to earn Cognia STEM Certification.
-Cognia, a multinational, non-profit, non-partisan organization conducts rigorous, on-site reviews of educational institutions.
-The Cognia team:
+HFCA’s middle school program was the first middle school in Illinois to earn AdvancED* STEM Certification.
+The professional team from AdvancED a multinational, non-profit, non-partisan organization:

 - Spent over two days analyzing HFCA’s STEM program as measured against 11 rigorous standards.

-- Met with 58 students, including students who eagerly presented their STEM knowledge, with no advance preparation.
+- Met with 58 students, including students who eagerly presented their STEM knowledge, with no advanced preparation.

 - Observed both middle school and elementary school learning environments to measure student engagement.